moondance-labs/tanssi-docs/dapp-developers/developer-toolkit/ethereum-api/dev-env/hardhat.md

 You should see `5` or the value you initially stored.

 !!! note
     If you run the retrieve command immediately after storing the value, you may see the old value.
-Running the retrieval command again after waiting a moment will return the correct value.
+Rerunning the retrieval command after waiting a moment will return the correct value.

 Congratulations, you have successfully deployed and interacted with a contract using Hardhat!